sandialabs/Chordly/README.md

 # About

-chordly is a plug-in library for jQuery 1.3+ that lets you detect and act upon user keyboard input.
+chordly is a plug-in library that lets you detect and act upon user keyboard input.
 This is accomplished by wiring Chordly up to listen for key sequences, known as chords, entered by a user.

 Chordly was inspired by John Resig's [jQuery.hotkeys](https://github.com/jeresig/jquery.hotkeys).
 Though we are big fans of jQuery.hotkeys (and John) the plugin lacks functionality we have included in Chordly.